 Grandma's advice to "feed a cold and starve a fever" might have an element of truth, say scientists.

-Research shows the old adage appears to be based on sound science when a fever is caused by bacterial infection.
+New research from the US shows that the old adage appears to be based on sound science when a fever is caused by bacterial infection.

-Lead researcher Professor Ruslan Medzhitov, from the Yale School of Medicine, said: “We were surprised at how profound the effects of feeding were, both positive and negative.
+Lead researcher Professor Ruslan Medzhitov, from the Yale School of Medicine in the US, said: "We were surprised at how profound the effects of feeding were, both positive and negative.

 "Anorexia - not eating - is a common behaviour during sickness that is seen in people and all kinds of animals.
 Our findings show that it has a strong protective effect with certain infections, but not with others."

-Further research indicated the different outcomes related to an interplay between metabolism and the immune system.
+Further research indicated that the different outcomes related to an interplay between metabolism and the immune system.

 His team is now looking at how changes in sleep behaviour during illness influence the way the immune system fights infection.

 The researchers also want to investigate why people sometimes display food cravings when they are sick.